moroz/moroz.dev/content/blog/deploy-phoenix-on-windows-server-2019.md

 ### Runtime configuration and secrets

 Create an empty file at `config/runtime.exs`.
-When building a release, Mix will recongize the file and enable the release to use a `release.exs` file for start-up configuration.
+When building a release, Mix will recognize the file and enable the release to use a `release.exs` file for start-up configuration.
 This may require you to have Elixir installed on your deployment machine.

 ### Automatically run migrations